tylerjohnhaden/PlunderBot/blog/creating_your_first_truffle_project.md

 image:
 ---

 An introduction on how to get started with a Truffle-based Solidity project.
-This article series will not only explain how to get started with [Truffle](https://truffleframework.com/docs/truffle/overview) as an Ethereum smart contract framework, but will also describe boilerplate code that will make your life a ton easier (think linting, local blockchain clients, and improved testing).
-The goal will to be as transparent as possible about all the tools and configurations that are used, because it usually takes a while to start really getting the whole blockchain thing.
+This article series will both explain how to get started with [Truffle](https://truffleframework.com/docs/truffle/overview) as an Ethereum smart contract framework, and will also describe boilerplate code that will make your life a lot easier (think linting, local blockchain clients, and improved testing).

 If you would like to explore the source code as a simple boilerplate project, checkout the [github](https://github.com/tylerjohnhaden/__truffle-boilerplate)(blog written as of [commit 0x435f745](https://github.com/tylerjohnhaden/__truffle-boilerplate/tree/435f745a21edfbff6904153b81d65e2d1ee1a6a6)).